funduck/modular-notes/docs/SERVER.md

 ## On Get Nodes
 If Server has Index it modifies requests to Storage, algorithms differ for scanning in asc and desc order.
+Tip: using external index for optimal performance Server may first find ids and then request Storage for desired fields.

 ### Descending
 Server reads Index, receives array of **id**, modifies original request and reads *Nodes*.
 Repeats until **limit** is reached or there are no more records in Index.
 If more records needed Server continues reading Storage with option **idMax** == last *Node* read from Index.